cph-cachet/carp.core-kotlin/docs/development-checklists.md

 5. Update the affected JSON schemas.
 At a minimum you will need to change the request object's API version (e.g., `StudyServiceRequest.json`).
 These schemas are useful for non-Kotlin clients.
 If you forget to do this, `JsonSchemasTest` will fail; this test validates generated JSON output, known to be correct, using the schemas.

+## Add a new measure data type

+Keep in mind that CARP data types should be device-agnostic.
+The goal is that they can be reused for devices by different vendors.
+They act as a common data format.
+Therefore, don't include device-specific information in new [`Data`](../carp.common/src/commonMain/kotlin/dk/cachet/carp/common/application/data/Data.kt) types.

+If device-specific data is needed, infrastructures built using CARP Core can still specify these in their own codebase.
+Furthermore, all [extendable domain objects](../docs/carp-protocols.md#extending-domain-objects) can be uploaded to CARP backends that [use the recommended CARP serializers](../docs/serialization.md#unknownpolymorphicserializer-deserializing-unknown-types);
+they don't need the types at compile time or runtime, although then the data won't be validated on upload.

+Failing tests and static code analysis (`detektPasses`) will guide you to make sure newly introduced data types are immutable, serializable, registered, and tested.
+But, below are the necessary steps to follow:

+1. Add data type meta data to `CarpDataTypes`, following the template of existing data types.
+2. Add a new class extending from `Data` (or object in case the measure contains no data) to the `dk.cachet.carp.common.application.data` namespace in the `carp.common` subsystem (e.g., `AngularVelocity`).
+   - Make sure to name the class after the collected _data_, and not the _sensor_ which collects the data (e.g., `AngularVelocity` vs `Gyro`).
+   - Add clear KDoc documentation on how the data should be interpreted.
+     For data fields, use/document SI units wherever appropriate, and choose sufficiently precise units so that no data is lost when unit conversions from raw data to the `Data` are done.
+   - Ensure that the class is immutable (contains no mutable fields) and is a `data class` or `object`.
+   - Make the class serializable using `kotlinx.serialization`.
+     For basic types, this should be as easy as marking it as `@Serializable`.
+   - Specify `@SerialName` using the data type specified in step 1.
+3. Register the new data type for polymorphic serialization in [`COMMON_SERIAL_MODULE`](../carp.common/src/commonMain/kotlin/dk/cachet/carp/common/infrastructure/serialization/Serialization.kt).
+4. Add a test instance of the new `Data` type to [`commonInstances`](../carp.common/src/commonTest/kotlin/dk/cachet/carp/common/application/TestInstances.kt).
+5. Include the data type [in the README](../docs/carp-common.md#data-types).
+6. Add a JSON schema in [`rpc/schemas/common/data`](../rpc/schemas/common/data) corresponding to the class name (e.g., `AngularVelocity.json`).
+   - _Warning_: the presence or validity of this schema [is not yet tested](https://github.com/imotions/carp.core-kotlin/issues/404).
+     It is recommended to serialize an instance of the new data type (e.g., by running a slightly modified polymorphic serialization test in `DataSerializationTest`) and [validate the output manually for now](https://www.jsonschemavalidator.net/).